Katha Upanishad: Life is highest joy, and what happens after death - Fifth Valli

-Katha Upanishad's fifth Valli is an eschatological treatise.
-It begins by stating that human body is like a Pura (Sanskrit: पुर, town, city) with eleven gates that connect him to the universe.
-The individual, asserts Katha Upanishad, who understands and reveres this town of eternal, non-changing spirit, is never crooked-minded, is always free.
-The Self dwells in swan, in atmosphere, in man, in Varasad (wide spaces), in eternal law, everywhere in the universe; it is born of water, it is born of kine, it is born of Ṛta (right, truth, ethics, morals, eternal law), it is born of stone (mountains) as the great Ṛta, as ought to be.
+The fifth Valli of the Katha Upanishad is an eschatological treatise.
+It begins by stating that human body is like a Pura (Sanskrit: पुर, town, city) with eleven gates that connect it to the universe.
+The Katha Upanishad asserts that an individual who understands and reveres this town of eternal, non-changing spirit, is never crooked-minded and is always free.
+The Self dwells in swan, in the atmosphere, in man, in wide spaces (Varasad), in eternal law, and everywhere in the universe.
+It is born of water, it is born of kine, it is born of Ṛta (right, truth, ethics, morals, eternal law), and it is born of stone (mountains) as the great Ṛta, as it ought to be.
 This Self is worshipped by all the gods.
 Body dies, Self doesn't.